RheagalFire/Large-File-Processor/README.md

 - updated_table <br><br>
 ![img_2](/images/updated_table.png)

 This Table is grouped by sku and contains 'sku' as the primary key, This is made for carrying out updates.
+No. of Rows = 466693

 - agg_table <br><br>
 ![img_3](/images/agg_table.png)

 This Table is groued by same name and count as the column where count denotes no. of products related to each name.
+No. of Rows = 222024